James W. Frankowsky

 After the exercises at the pavilion, a large flag was presented to the home.
 The group adjourned to the flag pole, where James Frankowsky, leader of the home band, raised the flag as the ' Legion color guard Under James Holton, acting sergeant-at-arms. presented the colors.
 Monsignor Murphy closed the exercises with benediction.

 Well it appears young James was starting to stand out from his peers.The next year, 1938, he enrolled in Rye High School, a rare opportunity afforded to the “inmates”.
-James or Jimmy to his classmates, excelled in High School.
-He was a member of both the band and orchestra, and played in the various musical productions at the school.
+James or Jimmy to his classmates, excelled in High School and a member of the National Honor Society.
+He was also a member of both the band and orchestra, and played in the various musical productions at the school.
 His memberships included the RHS G.O., the Scholarship Group and fittingly, The Self Reliant Club.
 His quotation in his senior yearbook page simply said,”Contentedly Quiet”.

 Rye High School, Class of 1941